-A particularly rewarding development in the past year has been the significant investment in a refurbishment programme to deliver the most up-to-date and stimulating teaching environments.
-A key priority has been incorporating the latest technology to bring learning to life.
 We balance this focus on technology with an emphasis on creative and physical development.
 Music, drama, art and sports are an essential part of school life and involve everyone.
 Pupils also benefit from our extensive and leafy outdoor space.

-But, perhaps what makes our school so unique are the spiritual and moral principles that are actively nurtured daily and that pupils will carry with them throughout their lives.
+Perhaps what makes our school so unique are the spiritual and moral principles that are actively nurtured daily and that pupils will carry with them throughout their lives.
 At St Mary’s School, everything we do is for the benefit of the children.
 But, as a forward-thinking, modern school, we also have a responsibility to educate pupils about their obligations to care about wider society and the environment.

 Our central location has allowed us to invite more guest speakers to talk about their charity work.
 The visits allow the children to extend their knowledge, but also to understand what inspires these people to care for the common good.
 This is coupled with an opportunity to articulate the positive outcomes and tangible benefits that our community can achieve when we work together.

 We have established a formal programme of opportunities for pupils and staff to become more active beyond the School gates and within the local community.
-Furthermore, we support local organisations such as hospitals and local care homes at events throughout the year.
+Furthermore, we support local organisations, such as hospitals and local care homes at events throughout the year.
 St Mary’s also assists other schools by inviting them to use our facilities and by making significant donations to specific development projects.

 Finally, inclusivity is a critical tenet of our approach to social responsibility.
 As a charity ourselves, the School endeavours to extend access to our high quality Catholic education by offering full bursaries.